Raymond Williams Foundation 30th Annual Weekend

-We are delighted to announce that the 2018 Raymond Williams Society Lecture will be given by Professor Michael Denning of Yale University.
+We are delighted to announce that the 2018 Raymond Williams Society Lecture will be given by Michael Denning, Professor of American Studies and English at Yale University.

 Michael Denning is William R. Kenan Jr. Professor of American Studies and English at Yale.
 He is the author of Mechanic Accents: Dime Novels and Working Class Culture in America, The Cultural Front: The Laboring of American Culture in the Twentieth Century, and Noise Uprising: The Audiopolitics of a World Musical Revolution.